Stand for election as a county council candidate

 - they must have resided in the area for the whole of the previous 12 months.

-Further information about standing for election is available from the returning officer at the appropriate district council, whose websites are listed on this page.
+Further information about standing for election is available from the returning officer at the appropriate district and borough councils.

 People with further queries can email: email@example.com.